tsegarra/dummies/_posts/2022-11-06-they-hold-no-quarter.markdown

 The first four words last 2 eighth notes each.
 That's why they're quarter notes.
 The syllables of "dirty little" are each half that length, so we write them as eighth notes.

-{% lilypond alt: "First 2 measures of Dirty Little Secret chorus." %}
+{% lilypond alt: "First 2 measures of Dirty Little Secret chorus." trim: true %}
   \relative {
 	\key a \major
 	e''4 d cis d cis8 d cis d cis4 a